DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 fn authenticator<'mw>(request: &mut Request, response: Response<'mw>, ) -> MiddlewareResult<'mw> {

+  // Check if we are getting an OPTIONS request if request.origin.method.to_string() == "OPTIONS".to_string() {

+      // The middleware shouldn't be used for OPTIONS, so continue response.next_middleware()

+  } else {

     // We don't want to apply the middleware to the login route if request.origin.uri.to_string() == "/login".to_string() {

         response.next_middleware()

     } else {

         // Get the full Authorization header from the incoming request headers let auth_header = match request.origin.headers.get::<Authorization<Bearer>>() {
             Some(header) => header,
             None => panic!("No authorization header found")
         };

         // Format the header to only take the value let jwt = header::HeaderFormatter(auth_header).to_string();

         // We don't need the Bearer part,
         // so get whatever is after an index of 7 let token = &jwt[7..];

         // Decode and check the JWT against the secret match decode(token.to_string(), AUTH_SECRET.to_string(), Algorithm::HS256) {
             Ok(header) => response.next_middleware(),
             Err(_) => response.error(Forbidden, "Access denied")
         }
     }
   }

+}

 ...
 ```

-Our `authenticator` function takes a `request` and `response`, and returns a `MiddlewareResult`.
+Our `authenticator` function takes a `request` and `response` and returns a `MiddlewareResult`.
 For our purposes, the result will either be `next_middleware`, which lets the request pass through to the endpoint, or `error`, which will stop the request.

-We don't want to require that the user be authenticated to access the `/login` route, so we check against that first.
-For all other routes, we need to get ahold of the `Authorization` header, which we do with the getter provided by **Hyper**.
+We shouldn't have the middleware apply to `OPTIONS` requests, and the user doesn't need to be authenticated to access the `/login` route, so we check against those conditions first.
+For all other routes, we need to get hold of the `Authorization` header, which we do with the getter provided by **Hyper**.
 To use this header with the **frank_jwt** decoder, we need to get it as a string, which we do with `HeaderFormatter`.
 This string will be of the form `Bearer <token>`, and we don't need the `Bearer` part, so we take a subset of the string from index 7 onward.
 Taking only the token from the string could also be done with a regular expression to be more robust, but using the index operator to take the slice is a quick and convenient way of accomplishing it.

 Finally, we pass the token to the `decode` function, along with the `AUTH_SECRET` and the algorithm.
 If the token checks out, `next_middleware` is called to send the user through to the endpoint.
 If the token is invalid, a `Forbidden` error is thrown.